-Sometimes it would be nice if French conversations followed a script.
+Wouldn’t it be nice if French conversations followed a script?

 No idioms flying over your head.